 - .1 Motorized operation: - .1 Door opening speed: 0.6096 mm/s (2 fps). - .2 Each four-fold door shall be operated by an overhead mounted electro- mechanical drive unit designed for high cycle operation.
 Operator consists of an electric motor, gear reducer, and rotating drive arm.
 The door shall be operated with connecting rods attached to rotating drive arm on the operator and to control arms attached to the jamb door section and to the door lintel.
 The connecting rods shall be positive drive, keeping the door under firm control at all times.
 The connecting rods shall be fitted with spherical bearings and control arms shall be equipped with oil impregnated bronze bearings on polished shafts. - .3 Operator shall be instantly reversible, open and close rapidly and start and stop gradually.
 Operator shall be adjustable to allow door to fully clear the opening.
 Operator shall automatically lock the door in the closed position.
-Operator shall be equipped with disengaging mechanism to convert to free wheeling mode for manual operation. - .4 Electric motor shall be of sufficient size to operate doors under normal operating conditions at no more than 75 percent of rated capacity. - .5 Power supply: 3 phase 230 VAC, 60 Hertz, unless otherwise indicated. - .6 Electric controls: Controls shall be furnished by the door manufacturer and shall be complete for each door, and built in accordance with the latest NEMA standards.
+Operator shall be equipped with disengaging mechanism to convert to free wheeling mode for manual operation. - .4 Electric motor shall be of sufficient size to operate doors under normal operating conditions at no more than 75 percent of rated capacity. - .5 Power supply: 3 phase 230 VAC, 60 Hertz, unless otherwise indicated. - .6 Electric controls: Controls shall be furnished by the door manufacturer and shall be complete for each door, and built in accordance with the latest National Electrical Manufacturers Association (NEMA) standards.
 Control circuits shall not exceed a nominal 110 volts. - .1 Controls shall include a self diagnostic programmable logic controller with digital message display and input LED.
 Controller shall include programmable close time delays and maximum open and close run-time timers. - .2 Motor starters shall be magnetic reversing, factory wired with overload and under voltage protection, and equipped with mechanical interlocks.
-All control components shall be enclosed in one enclosure with a wiring diagram placed on the inside of the cover. - .3 Enclosures shall be NEMA 4 with programmable door logic controller, VFD for Speed Control, O/C/S Pushbuttons, Auto/Hand selector switch and power disconnect. - .4 Pushbuttons for each door shall have one momentary pressure three-button pushbutton station marked "OPEN", "CLOSE" and "STOP".
+All control components shall be enclosed in one enclosure with a wiring diagram placed on the inside of the cover.

+- .3 Enclosures shall be NEMA 4 with programmable door logic controller, Variable Frequency Drive (VFD) for Speed Control, O/C/S Pushbuttons, Auto/Hand selector switch and power disconnect. - .4 Pushbuttons for each door shall have one momentary pressure three-button push-button station marked "OPEN", "CLOSE" and "STOP".
 Push button enclosure shall be NEMA 4. - .5 Limit switches shall be provided to stop the travel of the door in its fully open or fully closed position. - .7 Safety edges: Electric safety edges on leading edge of all doors to reverse door upon contact with obstruction. - .8 Photo eyes: One interior and one exterior mounted photo eye (sender/receiver type) with mounting brackets.
-Photo eyes shall be NEMA 4. - .9 Remote control units: - .1 Provide radio receiver and single button remote control units. - .1 Quantity; remote control units: as directed by the Consultant.

-.10 Wiring: Door manufacturer shall supply controls only.
-Electrical Subcontractor shall install controls and furnish and install conduits and wiring for jobsite power and control wiring.
+Photo eyes shall be NEMA 4. - .9 Remote control units: - .1 Provide radio receiver and single button remote control units. - .1 Quantity; remote control units: as directed by the Consultant. - .10 Wiring: Door manufacturer shall supply controls only.
+The Contractor shall ensure that the electrical Subcontractor Installs controls, and furnishes and Installs conduits and wiring for Site power and control wiring.